vipra-uwf/VIPRA/docs/pages/developers/setup.md

  - as a [Library](#library) for use in other projects
  - as a [Standalone Simulation](#standalone-build)

-# Standalone Simulation

-The `VIPRA` repository comes with a ready `main.cpp` that follows the [Example Simulation](../examples/simulation.md).

-This build takes one argument, the number of simulations to run, and generates a number of "trajectories.json" files based on that parameter.
-This output file can then be used with the [visualizer program](../tools/visualizer.md) also included in this project to generate a visual representation of pedestrians in motion.

 ## Requirements

 The following are requirement for running the VIPRA simulation.